benblamey/hom-2/readme.txt

 # See if everything is running:
 sudo microk8s kubectl get all --all-namespaces

-# Access the Kubernetes admin dashboard (this keeps running so recommended open in a new session)
-sudo microk8s dashboard-proxy

 # port forward the web ingress to localhost (in the background)
 sudo microk8s kubectl port-forward --namespace=ingress daemonset.apps/nginx-ingress-microk8s-controller 80:80 &